 Sample acquisition and handling: Necessary to improve and extend existing capabilities to obtain and dexterously manipulate subsurface and surface samples.

 Autonomous orbiting sample retrieval and capture: Advancements in technology would create the capabilities necessary to return a sample from Mars to Earth.

-The most compelling scientific questions often require investigations of sites on the planet that are inhospitable to a safe landing.
-As a result, rovers that are more capable in every way are needed to go farther, more rapidly and must do so autonomously, while requiring less power.
+The most compelling scientific questions often require investigations of sites on a planet that are inhospitable to a safe landing.
+As a result, rovers that are more capable in every way are needed to go farther more rapidly, to do so autonomously, and to require less power.
 On some bodies, these requirements might result in the use of lighter-than-air (buoyant) vehicles, penetrators, or submersibles instead of rovers.
-Once the rover reaches a scientifically interesting site, it must be able to obtain a specified sample and to prepare and present that sample for scientific analysis.
+Once a rover reaches a scientifically interesting site, it must be able to obtain a specified sample and prepare and present that sample for scientific analysis.